mweiss427/mweiss427/README.md

 - 👀 I’m interested in exploring technology.
 My current interests are...
   - Scale
 - 🌱 I’m currently Studying
-  - English
+  - Spanish
-  - Guitar
+  - AI-systems
   - Philosophy
-- 💞️ I’m looking to collaborate on.
-  - React websites and Apps
 ____________________
 - 📫 How to reach me
-mweiss427@gmail.com

 <!---